elastique/poetry/README.md

 Poetry
 ======

-Poetry is a persistence library that allows you to persist a JSON object tree (through [Jackson]) directly into an SQLite database (through [OrmLite]).
+Poetry is a persistence library that allows you to persist a JSON object tree directly into an SQLite database (through [OrmLite]).
 Poetry enables you to write less code and persist data much faster.

 Consider this JSON: